Grand Pump Room: History

 The interior of the Pump Room was described in Feltham’s Guide to all the Watering and Sea-Bathing Places etc. (1813) as follows:

 This noble room was built in 1797 under the direction of Mr. Baldwin, architect.
 It is 60 feet long by 46 wide, and 31 feet high.
 The inside is set round with three quarter columns of the Corinthian order, crowned with an entablature, and a covering of five feet.
 In a recess at the West-end is the music gallery, and in another at the East an excellent time-piece, over which is a marble statue of king Nash, executed by Hoare, at the expense of the corporation.
 In the Centre of the South-side is a marble vase from which issue the waters, with a fire-place on each side.

 The marble vase from which visitors could drink the waters for medicinal purposes is also mentioned in Tunstall's 1860 guide to taking the waters, which also gives admission prices for the Pump Room and the adjoining King's and Queen's Baths.
 Works by local artists William Hoare (died 1792) and Thomas Gainsborough (died 1788) were also displayed there.

 Original drawings by Palmer were discovered during the 1990s, which revealed how he and his predecessor Baldwin had planned the Cross Bath, which has since been restored in keeping with their intentions.
 The Cross Bath is now open to the public as a bathing spa, as part of the Thermae Bath Spa project.

 Next to the main street entrance to the Roman Baths, visitors can drink the waters from the warm spring which is the source of the baths.
 The building now also houses a restaurant, where afternoon tea can be taken.

+In music

 Music in the restaurant is provided by the Pump Room Trio — the longest established resident ensemble in Europe — or by a pianist.
 There has been music in the Pump Room since the opening of the original building in 1706, when Beau Nash put together his own band to perform there.
 A "Pump Room Orchestra" later came into being, with Gustav Holst being one of its guest conductors during the early 20th century.
+Frank Tapp was notable for expanding the repertoire from 1910 and into the war, programming some sixty symphonies during his time there.